Dark-Father/caine-bot/Weather/readme.md

-Weather Control system for Minerva.
+Weather Control system for Constantinople.

 The plugin is working, but it need to make it a little fancier with colors and stuff.